What is Scar Revision?

 In this procedure, doctors take skin from a healthy part of the body and transplant it to the injured area.
 Grafts aren’t always cosmetically pleasing because the grafted skin may not match the surrounding skin’s color or texture.
 The area where the graft came from will also scar — but skin grafts can greatly restore function to a severely scarred area.

 Collagen Injections are used to rise, or fill in, sunken scars.
 Collagen is a natural animal protein.
 Before using collagen, you should take an allergy test to ensure that you are not allergic to the substance.
-The results of collagen injections are immediate but not permanent.
+The results of collagen injections are immediate.
 The scars will eventually have to be re-filled as the body slowly absorbs the collagen.

 Laser Skin Resurfacing